-It’s been suggested by historian Stephen Wilk that most people know the story of Pegasus and Medusa through Ray Harryhausen’s depiction of the mythological femme fatale in his 1981 film Clash of the Titans.
+Historian Stephen Wilk has suggested that most people know the story of Pegasus and Medusa through Ray Harryhausen’s depiction of the mythological femme fatale in his 1981 film Clash of the Titans.

 Indeed, Ray Harryhausen’s Medusa is one of the most recognisable characters in model-animation cinema history.

-For such a pivotal character in the Ray Harryhausen canon of creations, Medusa spends such little time on screen – just under five minutes, and yet she plays such an essential role in Clash of the Titans.
+For such a pivotal character in the Ray Harryhausen canon of creations, Medusa spends little time on screen—just under five minutes—and yet she plays such an essential role in Clash of the Titans.

 Historically and cosmetically different, Harryhausen’s Medusa changed our perception of the character forever.